 Every pension plan must have a procedure to establish a funding policy for plan objectives.
 A funding policy relates to how much money is needed to pay promised benefits.
-The funding policy of the Plan is to review the Plan's minimum funding requirement no less frequently than annually.
-Intermountain Health will contribute to the Plan each year an amount equal to at least that necessary to achieve the minimum funding level mandated by federal law.
+The plan sponsor's funding policy of the Plan is to review the Plan's minimum funding requirement no less frequently than annually.
+Intermountain will make contributions to the plan each year in an amount that is at least equal to the minimum contributions required by ERISA and the Internal Revenue Code, which may be satisfied by cash contributions or application of credit balances.
+We understand the sponsor may deviate from this policy based on cash, tax or other considerations.